YuxinYao620/Gamma_with_Egobody/README.md

 # License
 * Third-party software employs their respective license.
 Here are some examples:
     * Code/model/data relevant to the SMPL-X body model follows its own license.
-    * Code/model/data relevant to the AMASS dataset follows its own license.
+    * Code/model/data relevant to the EgoBody dataset follows its own license.
     * Blender and its SMPL-X add-on employ their respective license.

 * The rests employ the **Apache 2.0 license**.
 When using the code, please cite our work as above.